apache/celeborn/docs/developers/master.md

   disk has infinite capacity

 #### Load Aware
-For heterogeneous clusters, `Workers` may have different CPU/disk/network performance, so it's necessary to allocate different workloads based on metrics.
+For heterogeneous clusters, `Worker`s may have different CPU/disk/network performance, so it's necessary to allocate different workloads based on metrics.

 Currently, Celeborn allocates slots on disks based on flush and fetch performance in the last time window.
 As mentioned